Reiningecho90/chances-discord-bot-public/README.md

 - Next week of server testing went well, as usual average temps will be released later in the test (2/23/2022)
 - Due to recent events there will be a significant update in March to the bot (2/24/2022)
 - Theme is in place for update, no extra responses will be added for this (2/24/2022)
+- Working out one issue with the serevr release and everything will be ready for the semi-public test in March (2/24/2022)

 ## Images